For more information contact:

 An employee who is covered by a collective bargaining unit agreement is to refer to the applicable agreement for overtime rules and procedures.

-Typically, prior to working any hours beyond his or her standard workweek, an employee must receive approval from her or his supervisor.
-An overtime-eligible employee is to follow the procedures outlined by her or his department administrators.
+Typically, prior to working any hours beyond his or her standard workweek, an employee must receive approval from their supervisor.
+An overtime-eligible employee is to follow the procedures outlined by their department administrators.
 An overtime-eligible employee is to be compensated for all hours worked.
 If an employee works unauthorized overtime, corrective or disciplinary action may be appropriate.
 Contact HRS for assistance.

 Administrative Professional (AP) Employees